 - 2.0 credits in ITEC 510X courses

-- 1.5 credits of electives (which may include other ITEC courses) selected with consultation of the Graduate Supervisor.
+- 1.5 credits of electives (which may include other ITEC courses) selected with consultation of the advisor.

 1ITEC 5001 is a series of seminars.
 All MIT and DIT students are required to attend and successfully present at least once.
 On occasion, the seminar series will also feature speakers from Carleton as well as from the IT community at large, both academic and industrial, exposing students to cutting edge research.
 At the same time, the series also has an important community-building function by bringing together faculty, students and industry professionals, providing an informal setting of mutual interaction.